E-commerce.

 Note: For WooCommerce stores, use the native WooCommerce integration.
 It is plugin-free and needs no API development.
 This guide serves custom storefronts and other platforms.

-Why two keys?
+Why two keys exist

 Use the split on purpose.